AMenezes97/serosim/README.md

 Now we specify how observed antibody titers are generated as a probabilistic function of the true, latent antibody titer and when to observe these titers.
-In this step, we specify the sampling design and assay choice for their serological survey.We will take samples of all individuals at the end of the simulation (t=120).
+In this step, we specify the sampling design and assay choice for their serological survey.
+We will take samples of all individuals at the end of the simulation (t=120).

 Our chosen observation model observes the latent titer values given a